GP-Silah/silah-backend/README.md

 This is the backend for [Silah](https://github.com/GP-Silah).
 It is built using [NestJS](https://nestjs.com/), a progressive Node.js framework for building efficient and scalable server-side applications.

+---

+## Prerequisites

+- Node.js >= 20
+- npm >= 10
+- Docker & Docker Compose (optional, but very recommended)
+- PostgreSQL >= 16 (if not using Docker)
+- Tap Payments account and API keys
+- Cloudflare R2 account and API keys
+- Watheq API credentials

+---

-## Getting Started
+## Getting Started (Without Docker)

 Follow the steps below to set up the project locally.

----

 ### 1. Clone the Repository